SmritiGoyal/ctr-prediction-pipeline/docs/features.md

 **Rationale:** EDA revealed that these three columns have tens of thousands of unique values, but the long tail consists of values appearing only once or twice.
 Treating each rare value as its own category produces near-zero signal AND inflates the hash space.
 Folding them into `__RARE__` lets the model learn one effective "rare site/app" coefficient, which captures the small but consistent CTR pattern associated with low-traffic sources.

-**Leakage safety:** The set of rare values is learned exclusively on the training split and applied unchanged to the validation, test, and retrain samples.
-If a value is rare in training but common in test, it stays bucketed — this is intentional.
-The opposite case (rare in test, common in training) doesn't apply since the training set determines the bucket boundary.
+**Leakage safety:** The set of rare values is learned on the full pre-split training CSV and applied unchanged to the validation, test, and retrain samples.
+In the pipeline, this learning happens in Section C (before the time-based split in Section D).
+Because the threshold is count-based only — no click labels are used — the practical leakage risk is negligible: a value near the 50-occurrence boundary will be classified the same way with or without the validation rows.
+If strict post-split scoping is required for a deployment context, `learn_rare_buckets` can be moved to after Section D with `train_df` as input.

 The `threshold=50` value is configurable via `config.py` (`rare_threshold`).